awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 **My AMIs**
 The private AMIs that you own, or private AMIs that have been shared with you\.
 To view AMIs that are shared with you, choose **Shared with me** in the left pane\.
 **AWS Marketplace**
 An online store where you can buy software that runs on AWS, including AMIs\.
-For more information about launching an instance from the AWS Marketplace, see [Launching an AWS Marketplace instance](launch-marketplace-console.md)\.
+For more information about launching an instance from the AWS Marketplace, see [Launch an AWS Marketplace instance](launch-marketplace-console.md)\.
 **Community AMIs**
 The AMIs that AWS community members have made available for others to use\.
 To filter the list of AMIs by operating system, choose the appropriate check box under **Operating system**\.
 You can also filter by architecture and root device type\.